 All requests for special nutritional needs must be submitted annually to Child Nutrition Services on a CMS Diet Order form with a signature from a physician or a recognized medical authority.
 Forms must be submitted at the beginning of each school year or whenever there is a diet change.
-A CMS Diet Order form is available on the CMS Web site (www.cms.k12.nc.us) or may be obtained from your cafeteria manager.
+A current CMS Diet Order form is available on the CMS Web site (www.cms.k12.nc.us) or may be obtained from your cafeteria manager.
+Incomplete forms cannot be processed and will be returned to the parent/guardian for completion.
 Upon receipt of each completed form, Child Nutrition will modify menus and instruct cafeteria managers in regards to each special diet.
-A registered dietician on staff oversees all special nutritional needs.
-Parents are encouraged to review with their child appropriate foods from the food menu.
+A registered dietitian on staff manages all special nutritional needs.
+Parents are encouraged to review with their child appropriate food choices from the menu.